 | Operator technique | Consistency | Train and practice |

-Use kerf measurement to verify settings and iterate until cuts meet tolerance.
+Use kerf measurements to verify settings and iterate until your cuts meet tolerance.

 Frequently Asked Questions